calcdas/CNC-CDAS-6-8-axies/README.md

-# CNC-CDAS-6-8-axies
+# CNC-CDAS-6-9-axies
-CNC for 6 or 8 axes.
+CNC for 6 or 9 axes.
-GRBL MEGA 5X
+Marlin
-The board is built with atmega 2560 ua16 to drive tb6600 drivers.
+The board is built with stm32f407zet6 to drive tb6600 drivers.
 I will try to implement all Marlin features.
 Display, keyboard and sensors.